-The benefit is exchanging ideas, picking up signals about what is going on in the market, learning what we don’t yet know, building on what others are doing to enhance your own planning and strategies, asking and listening to questions, and driving topics which are of interest to you within an end-to-end supply chain and logistics network.
+F&L is about asking and listening to questions, exchanging ideas, picking up signals about what is going on in the market, learning what we don’t yet know, building on what others are doing to enhance your own planning and strategies, and driving topics which are of interest to you within an end-to-end supply chain and logistics network.
 Our agenda topics are global, practical, focus on short and medium term, often look out of the box and concentrate on what industry can do now as well as what it would like to do.

 To participate, please tell us you are potentially interested.

 Via in-person as well as online dialogue, meetings, workshops and visits.
 We are active 12 months of the year.

 Frequent short discussions are held online and in-person.
 Online meetings typically last no longer than 45 minutes and include plenty of Q&A. Conferences take place in May and November each year in locations all over the European continent, and attendance is in-person as well as online.
 Project teams work in small groups to address specific company or industry issues year round.
 And we use strong relationships with experts, thought-leaders, regulators, global and European NGOs and others to bring you clarity on issues which are important and to open up new ideas for strategies you are thinking about.

 Members participate in different ways; many contribute, others collaborate, many more listen and ask questions.
 Your colleagues are always welcome with no extra costs.